-7.07 BACKFLOW PREVENTION
+7.09 BACKFLOW PREVENTION

-- A. A backflow prevention device is required to be installed where any water line from an auxiliary water supply enters or passes within one (1) foot of any part of a commercial or industrial facility, all irrigation systems, or any service connections designated to have a potential cross connection hazard (see detail included in these standards). - B. The backflow prevention device shall be a University of Southern California (USC) or other IDEM approved device and shall be installed in a location approved by the Utility.
+- A. A backflow prevention device is required to be installed where any water line from an auxiliary water supply enters or passes within one (1) foot of any part of a commercial or industrial facility, all irrigation systems, or any service connections designated to have a potential cross connection hazard. - B. The backflow prevention device shall be a University of Southern California (USC) or other IDEM approved device and shall be installed in a location approved by the Utility.
 The device must be periodically tested by an Indiana registered cross connection control tester at intervals determined by IDEM. - C. Service connections to facilities designated as a cross-connection hazard by 327 IAC 8-10-4(c) shall be equipped with either an air gap or reduced pressure principle backflow preventer in accordance with 327 IAC 8-10-7.

-7.08 SPECIAL CROSSINGS
+7.10 SPECIAL CROSSINGS

-- A. Steel Casing Pipe - 1.
-Provide welded steel pipe conforming to ASTM A139 Grade B for "Electric Fusion of Welded Steel Pipe" with minimum yield of 35,000 psi. - 2.
-Inside diameter at least 6 inches greater than the largest bell diameter of the carrier pipe. - 3.
-Provide when casing pipe needs to be 24 inches or larger. - 4.
-Provide where crossing State Highways and railroads. - 5.
-Minimum wall thickness: - a.
-0.250 inches pipe diameter 18" and less - b.
-0.375 inches pipe diameter 20" to 26" - c.
-0.500 inches pipe diameter 28" to 42" - B. HDPE Casing Pipe - 1.
-Pipe conforming to the requirements of this Section. - 2.
-Inside diameter at least 6 inches greater than the largest bell diameter of the carrier pipe. - 3.
-Provide when casing pipe needs to be less than 24 inches. - 4.
-Dimension ratio DR-9 - C. Casing Spacers - 1.
-Meet all applicable American Water Works Association (AWWA) Standards - 2.
-Provide as shown on detail included in these standards.
+- A. Steel Casing Pipe

+- 1. Provide welded steel pipe conforming to ASTM A139 Grade B for "Electric Fusion of Welded Steel Pipe" with minimum yield of 35,000 psi.

+- 2. Inside diameter at least 6 inches greater than the largest bell diameter of the carrier pipe.

+- 3. Provide when casing pipe needs to be 24 inches or larger.

+- 4. Provide where crossing State Highways and railroads.

+- 5. Minimum wall thickness:

+- a.
+0.250 inches pipe diameter 18" and less

+- b.
+0.375 inches pipe diameter 20" to 26"

+- c.
+0.500 inches pipe diameter 28" to 42"

+- 6. See Detail 7K for Casing Pipe.

+- B. HDPE Casing Pipe

+- 1. Pipe conforming to the requirements of this Section.

+- 2. Inside diameter at least 6 inches greater than the largest bell diameter of the carrier pipe.

+- 3. Provide when casing pipe needs to be less than 24 inches.

+- 4. Dimension ratio DR-9

+- 5. See Detail 7K for Casing Pipe.

+- C. Casing Spacers

+- 1. Meet all applicable American Water Works Association (AWWA) Standards

+- 2. Provide as shown on detail included in these standards.

+- 3. See Detail 7L for Casing Spacer.

+- D. Pipe Joint Restraints in Casing Pipe

+- 1. Provide restrained joints for all pipe installed in steel casing.

+- 2. Ductile Iron Pipe